hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

               value: trace
 ```

-### PVC Creation in "Pending" state.
+### PVC Creation in "Pending" state
-1. Logon to the worker node where the CSP pod is running
+1. Log in to the worker node where the CSP pod is running
 2. vi `/var/log/hpe-3par-primera-csp.log`

 Eg. Here the volume creation fails for "Invalid CPG" as shown in the below log.